 Twelve 30-second intervals, each with a 4.5-minute break

 Here the load is very high in the 30 seconds.
-Depending on the power level and weight of the driver, it is about 650-900 watts.
-During the breaks the load should be kept in the lower GA1 range (power).
+Depending on the power level and weight of the rider, it is around 650-900 watts.
+During the breaks, the load should be kept in the lower GA1 range (power).

-Here, the performance in the stress phases is significantly lower, but still slightly higher than in classic EB training.
-The load is slightly above the limit from development to peak.
+Here, the power output in the load phases is significantly lower, but still slightly higher than with classic EB training.
+The load is slightly above the limit from the development to the peak range.

-It makes sense to replace two units per week with HIT units and to do the whole thing over three weeks, i.e. a total of six HIT units in three weeks.
-Both forms of intervals can actually only be implemented with one power meter.
-Through the follow-up of the Heart rate and the relatively short loading phases are the Heart rate no suitable control variable.
+It makes sense to replace two units per week with HIT units and do the whole thing over three weeks, so a total of six HIT units in three weeks.
+Both interval forms can actually only be implemented with a powermeter.
+Due to the lag of the heart rate and the relatively short load phases, the heart rate is not a suitable control variable.

-Most athletes and trainers are afraid of overtraining with this method.
+Most athletes and coaches are afraid of overtraining with this method.
 This is actually unfounded.
 Overtraining is mainly caused by an increase in the amount of training.
-This increase in volume leads to changes in metabolism and hormone release.
-This is a great danger in the case of too great an increase in volume, because once the body is in a strongly catabolic situation (breakdown of body substance), no more performance increase is possible.
-Increases in intensity naturally lead to Fatigue and exhaustion, but there is no danger of classical overtraining for a trained cyclist with two HIT units per week.
+This increase in volume leads to changes in metabolism and hormone secretion.
+This is a great danger with too large increases in volume, because once the body is in a strongly catabolic situation (breakdown of body substance), performance growth is no longer possible.
+Increases in intensity naturally lead to fatigue and exhaustion, but the danger of classic overtraining does not exist for a trained cyclist with two HIT units per week.

-HIT - Powermeters bring an old acquaintance on the road
+HIT – Powermeter brings an old acquaintance on the road

 Not everything that seems new is new.
-Already in the old GDR training equipment catalogue there was a K2 quick strength programme on the ergometer with 20 seconds of loading duration at maximum load (three series of ten repetitions with one minute break) as well as a K3 strength endurance programme for the ergometer in the repetition method with 75 seconds of loading (600-700 watts) and relatively long breaks of about 15 minutes.
-With a powermeter you can now effectively perform these strongly performance-based units on the road.
+Already in the old GDR catalogue of training aids there was a K2 fast strength programme on the ergometer with 20 seconds load duration at maximum load (three series of ten repetitions with one minute break) as well as a K3 strength endurance programme for the ergometer in the repetition method with 75 seconds loads (600-700 watts) and relatively long breaks of about 15 minutes.
+With a powermeter, you can now effectively do these heavily power-based sessions on the road.

-The approach of high-intensity intervals in Cycling so it's not new.
-What is new is the realization that these intervals not only lead to an adjustment in the high-intensity area, but that these forms of training also lead to an increase in long-term performance (IANS) and also to positive adjustments in the Grease- and carbohydrate metabolism can be achieved.
+So the approach of high intensity intervals in cycling is not new.
+What is new is the realization that these intervals not only lead to adaptations in the high-intensity range, but that these forms of training can also increase endurance performance (IANS) and also achieve positive adaptations in fat and carbohydrate metabolism.

-Furthermore, these are exactly those stresses that occur relatively frequently in races; among other things, they lead to performance adjustment and further increase the performance of cyclists through the competitions.
-Of course, competitions also have other effects.
-But what is there against controlling these stresses specifically during training?
-With an exact load level and pause length, and not randomly determined by the training race?
-In this way a greater and more effective increase in performance can be achieved in certain sections.
+Moreover, these are precisely the kinds of stresses that are relatively common in races; among other things, they lead to performance adaptation and further performance enhancement of cyclists through competition.
+Of course, competitions have other effects as well.
+But what is there to say against targeting these loads in training?
+With exact load level and pause length, and not randomly predetermined by training race?
+In this way, a greater and more effective increase in performance can be achieved in certain sections.

 K3 with cadence change

-K3 training is often criticized nowadays for not being a real strength training.
-This is absolutely right, because to achieve a real increase in strength, the amount of strength used is too low and the number of repetitions too high.
+K3 training is often criticized these days for not being true strength training.
+This is absolutely correct, because in order to achieve a real increase in strength, the use of force is too low and the number of repetitions too high.

-Nevertheless, this form of training is quite justified and leads to adjustments that can be very useful, especially in mountain driving.
+Nevertheless, this form of training has its justification and leads to adaptations that can be very useful, especially on mountain rides.
 The intensity here is in the upper GA2 range and reaches up to the IANS, but does not rise above it.
-In American training theory, this range with an intensity of about 90 percent of the threshold power is often referred to as "sweet spot training".
-This training does not take place with the typical low cadence of K3 training, but physiologically it is almost the same load.
-A power meter is very helpful for correctly controlling both K3 and sweet-spot training.
-With both types of load, you can greatly optimize the efficiency if you train at a constant, equal load.
+In American training theory, this range with an intensity of about 90 percent of the threshold power is often referred to as “sweet spot training”.
+This training does not take place with the typical low pedaling frequencies of the K3 training, but physiologically it is almost the same load.
+In order to control the K3 as well as the Sweet-Spot training correctly, a power meter is very helpful.
+With both types of load, you can greatly optimize the efficiency if you train at a constant equal load.

-It is therefore a purely aerobic, strength-oriented endurance training - in the case of K3 training with low cadence on the mountain.
-The cadence should be between 40 and 60 revolutions per minute, depending on the training condition and preparation phase, and the duration of the training should be between ten and 45 minutes.
+It is therefore a purely aerobic, strength-oriented endurance training – in the case of the K3 training with low pedalling frequencies on the mountain.
+The pedalling frequency should be between 40 and 60 revolutions per minute, depending on the training condition and preparation phase, and the duration of the load between ten and 45 minutes.

-As a purely even training, this training form can be very well over the Heart rate control.
+As a purely steady workout, this form of training can still be controlled very well via heart rate with a little practice.
 Due to the low cadence it is rather difficult to leave the range permanently upwards.
-If, however, cadence and position changes are interspersed without changing the power to be delivered, control via the wattage becomes indispensable.
+However, if one intersperses cadence and position changes without changing the power to be delivered, control via wattage becomes indispensable.

-Such a training can look as follows: During a three to four-hour training session, after about 45 minutes of warm-up, three 15-minute K3 intervals are run, each with a 20-minute break.
-The rest of the training takes place in the GA1 area.
+Such a training session can look like this: During a three to four hour training session, after about 45 minutes of warm-up, three 15 minute K3 intervals are run, each with a 20 minute break.
+The rest of the workout is in the GA1 range.
 During the 15-minute intervals, after five minutes the cadence is increased from 50 to 90 revolutions per minute without increasing the power.
-This cadence is then maintained for five minutes before continuing at 50 rpm for the final five minutes of the interval.
+This cadence is now maintained for five minutes before resuming at 50 rpm for the last five minutes of the interval.
 This is done in all three intervals.
-In this way it is possible to train changes in pace and rhythm on the mountain without increasing the training load to the peak range while maintaining the same power output.
-The Heart rate will rise sharply due to the change of rhythm and then not sink properly during the interval, resulting in Intensity control via the Heart rate impossible.
+In this way, changes of pace and rhythm can be trained on the mountain without increasing the training load into the peak range.
+The heart rate will rise sharply due to the change in rhythm and then not fall properly during the interval, making intensity control via heart rate impossible.

-Even in undulating, hilly, even mountainous terrain, it is no problem to do a real basic training on the bike.
-There are even many advantages to doing a specific basic training, even in mountainous terrain: On the one hand, you train "mountain riding" already in winter, which differs from riding in flat terrain already by the constant effect of the downforce of the slope and thus trains the pedalling.
-On the other hand, the often very cold wind that blows in winter is at least not noticeable during the whole training session due to the low speed on the mountain and thus provides a little warming up.
+Even in undulating, hilly, even mountainous terrain, it is possible to complete a real basic training on the bike without any problems.
+Doing a targeted basic training uphill even has many advantages: On the one hand, you train “mountain riding” already in winter, which differs from riding on the flat already by the constant effect of the downhill force and thus trains your footing.
+On the other hand, the low speed on the mountain means that the wind, which is often very cold in winter, at least does not affect the entire training session and thus provides a small warm-up.

-In this case, however, training control with a power meter is necessary in any case.
-The simple reason for this is that the powermeter gives you immediate feedback on the current load when you go into an incline.
-Additionally, small technical changes on the bike might be necessary, because in basic training you ride quite slowly on a hill.
-Even seasoned pros often ride cassettes in winter with a gradation up to 25 or 26 teeth, so in the amateur and hobby sector it is allowed to Compact chainrings in front (with 50/34 teeth) and in the back up to 28 teeth.
-Depending on the power level and the gradients to be negotiated, a triple crank may even be necessary in extreme cases.
-There is a simple reason for this small gear ratio: If you want to continue to train your fat metabolism on an incline, you will of course have to ride relatively slowly.
+Here, however, training control with a power meter is necessary in any case.
+The simple reason for this is that the powermeter gives you instant feedback on your current load as you enter an incline.
+In addition, small technical changes to the bike may be necessary, because in basic training you ride quite slowly on an incline.
+Even seasoned professionals often ride cassettes with a gradation up to 25 or 26 teeth in winter, while amateurs and hobbyists are allowed to use compact chainrings in the front (with 50/34 teeth) and up to 28 teeth in the rear.
+Depending on the power level and the gradients to be ridden, a triple crank may even be necessary in extreme cases.
+This small translation has a simple reason: If you want to continue to train in the fat metabolism on an uphill slope, then of course you have to ride relatively slowly.

-In order to do this with a reasonable cadence, you simply need a little more room for maneuver in the gear ratio.
+To be able to do that with a halfway reasonable cadence, you just need a little more leeway in the gear ratio.